Click the Arrow to Access the Table of Contents Links

 It’s important to prepare your breeding female, who we will refer to as a “Dam” here forward; for her pregnancy a good 30 days before you intend to mate her.
 You want to make any diet improvements that may be needed at this time to give her the opportunity to adjust and for you to ensure any changes aren’t disruptive to her.
 Should your dog be overweight, it would be ideal to reduce her weight over the course of the next weeks through a lower calorie diet and increased physical activity.
 If the dam is underweight, you’ll be improving her diet over the next month, so this will take care of increasing her weight to the ideal weight for her breed.

-Critical Tips: Ideally, you want to set the dam up for success by ensuring her physical and internal systems are in optimal condition at the time of breeding.
+Critical Tips to Set your Dam up for Success: Ideally, you want to set the dam up for success by ensuring her physical and internal systems are in optimal condition at the time of breeding.
 Additionally, genetic health testing should be done via a DNA swab so you can make sure your female is genetically fit for breeding.

 Type of Food & Schedule Changes to Make Prior to Breeding